EmmanuelOsaea/Scenarios-Working-as-A-Kotlin-Developer/README.md

-# Practical example: Dataprocessig with Coroutines and Extension Functions
+# Practical example: Dataprocessing with Coroutines and Extension Functions

 ```
 // Data class representing a User